ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     described under **Monitor-Specific Parameters**.

-    An RA may have additional instance parameters which are not strictly required to identify the resource instance but are needed to monitor it or customize how intrusive this check is allowed to be.
+    An RA may have additional instance parameters which are not strictly required to identify the resource instance but are useful for monitoring it.
+In particular, RAs may support an integer _depth_ parameter specifying how intrusive this check is allowed to be (which values for depth are supported and what degree of intrusiveness they correspond to is left to the RA).

 - `meta-data`